How to Play Jazz Guitar

 "You website is nice and full of useful info... but where should I start exactly?!"

 My first answer is always (of course) : please bookmark this website.
 Let it become a reference; come back to it often and you'll discover more and more things you can adapt to your practice.
+If you really want to learn how to play jazz guitar, you'll be glad you did.

 ... and I also decided to create these pages : my Survival Guide, which is like a "jazz guitar walkthrough" sorted by levels.
 That'll surely clear things up and give you a sense of direction.